Compliance

 How ApolloSRM solves it

 In ApolloSRM there is no seam.
-The attendance a teacher takes in **Canopy (our native LMS) is the same attendance that drives LDA and R2T4** — one record, no export, no sync, no drift.
-Clock-hour and credit-hour programs are first-class, the LDA is derived from the live record, and the withdrawal-handling math is computed continuously, not reconstructed under audit pressure.
+The attendance a teacher takes in Canopy, our native LMS, is the same attendance that drives the last date of attendance and R2T4.
+One record, no export, no sync, no drift.
+Clock-hour and credit-hour programs are first-class, the last date of attendance is derived from the live record, and the withdrawal-handling math is computed continuously, not reconstructed under audit pressure.

 What this looks like in practice

-The number that terrifies every career-school financial-aid director — the R2T4 finding — becomes a calculation that falls out of attendance you were already taking.
-Audit season stops being a fire drill.
+The number that terrifies every career-school financial-aid director, the R2T4 finding, becomes a calculation that falls out of attendance you were already taking.
+Audit season stops being a fire drill and starts being a routine instrument check.

 Ready to fly your school on one platform?